 Is my loved one at risk?

-That being said, it is the people we care for who are at risk and so our staff take great precautions to ensure your loved one is safe.
+Although the risk of COVID is reportedly declining each week, it is the people we care for who are at risk and so our staff take great precautions to ensure your loved one is safe.
 Some of these include:

 - staff are observing social distancing